-Even after many years, many players don’t know this move but have been playing matches on safe balls for years.
+Many players don’t know this move after many years but have been playing matches on safe balls for years.

 However, when you learn topspin from the forehand side, you will see that you are entering a new era of table tennis.
-The stroke is performed by shifting the center of gravity of the body to one leg and then striking the ball forward with a lowered hand to perform a rotation.
+The stroke is performed by shifting the body’s center of gravity to one leg and then striking the ball forward with a lowered hand to perform a rotation.

-Above all, concentrate on making contact with the ball as thin as possible due to the rotation with which you will give your opponents a headache.
+Above all, concentrate on making contact with the ball as thin as possible due to the rotation.
+You will give your opponents a headache.
 You will adjust the angle of the racket so that the racket will be more open if there are more pimp balls and more closed if you perform a topspin on clean balls.

 The wrist plays an exceptional role in forehand topspin because you make the final move with it.
-With the wrist, you can also make feints towards the backhand side to surprise the opponent.
+You can also make feints towards the backhand side to surprise the opponent with the wrist.

 12. Backhand topspin

 Now you need to practice your backhand as well.
 Most beginners tend to focus more on the forehand than the backhand, and it’s a huge mistake.
 It would be best if you started practicing your backhand strokes right away.

 This way, you will bring your wrist into play to better control the ball.
 With your backhand topspin, you can also relax and accelerate with timing.
 It will also allow you to find the proper grip for your table tennis racket.